joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/06/17/world/middleeast/lebanon-israel-iran-war-hezbollah.html

 **Indonesian Volcano Spews Ash Several Thousand Feet High**\
-`Mount Lewotobi Laki Laki, a volcano in Indonesia, erupted Tuesday night, blasting thick gray ash up to 5,000 meters above its peak and was reported to be visible as far as 100 miles away.`\
+`Mount Lewotobi Laki-laki, a volcano in Indonesia, erupted on Tuesday night, blasting thick gray ash up to 5,000 meters above its peak.
+It was reported to be visible as far as 100 miles away.`\
 https://nytimes.com/video/world/asia/100000010234483/mount-lewotobi-laki-laki-erupts.html

 **Trump calls for Iran’s ‘unconditional surrender’ and threatens its supreme leader.**\